-FLASHBACK FRIDAY: ANAHEIM 1999
+FLASHBACK FRIDAY: ANAHEIM ON BEING THE SEASON OPENER

 The first Supercross race is the most hyped event each and every year.
 Some riders debut on new teams—remember Jeremy McGrath on his factory Suzuki in 1997 or James Stewart in 2005?
 The excitement is palpable, leading to wild rumors and lots of speculation about who will win the opener.
-Supercross newbies not know it, but the first round of the series hasn’t always been in Angels Stadium.
+Supercross newbies do not know it, but the first round of the series hasn’t always been in Angels Stadium.
 From 1974 to 1980 Supercross had kicked off at venues like Daytona, Irving, Atlanta, Oakland and Seattle.

 When Supercross first came to Anaheim, it was scheduled as the last race of the season (1976-1979).
 Kent Howerton, aboard a factory Suzuki, won the series opener in 1981 when Anaheim kicked off the series.
 Anaheim continued to host the first round from 1982 to 1990 (excluding 1985 and 1988).
 In a strange twist, the Supercross series opened in Orlando in 1991.
-The season wouldn’t start on the West coast until 1997, when it was hosted in the Los Angeles Coliseum.
+The season wouldn’t start on the West coast until 1997 when it was hosted in the Los Angeles Coliseum.

 The 1997 season saw the first back-to-back at the famed Los Angeles Coliseum.
 It was a cool and historic venue with riders jumping up and down the peristyles.
 Some will probably recall when former teammates Jeremy McGrath and Steve Lamson tangled, leading people to believe that Honda had ordered Lamson to take out McGrath for leaving the Red Riders in favor of Suzuki.
 But we digress.
-A second L.A. round was canned in 1998–instead Charlotte was awarded a doubleheader.
+A second L.A. round was canned in 1998–instead, Charlotte was awarded a doubleheader.